 Roxann Mascoll MS. MSW.
 LCSW is a Black Nuyorican mujerista.
 She is a staff psychologist at Brandeis University Counseling Center.
 Roxann also is a lead clinical social worker at Boston Medical Center.
 She has a MSW and Certificate of Urban Leadership in Clinical Social Work from Simmons College and Masters’ degree from the University of Massachusetts in nonprofit management.
-Roxann is currently the President of the Greater Boston Chapter of the Association of Black Social Workers.
+Roxann is Former President of the Greater Boston Chapter of the Association of Black Social Workers.

 Greater Boston Association of Black Social Workers (GBABSW) was organized in 1968 – as one of the founding chapters of the National Association of Black Social Workers, Inc. (NABSW).
 GBABSW advocates for social change, justice, and human development of African people throughout the world.
 The GBABSW is comprised of social work students, young professionals and seasoned practitioners of African ancestry.
 Through the use of shared knowledge we aim to promote our community’s welfare, survival, and liberation as well as advocate for social change at all levels of government.